A Complete Overview Of Cannabinoids

 In the subsequent category, we have THC, CBD, CBC, and CBG.
 THC and CBD are the most talked-about phytocannabinoids because of both their abundance and their effects on cannabinoid receptors.
 In humans, THC has psychoactive side effects while CBD does not.
 The difference in reactions stems from THC’s binding affinity with CB1 receptors, which CBD is a known antagonist to.

-Depending on the subject, “cannabinoid” could refer to any one of the three categories we have listed.
+Depending on the subject, “cannabinoid” could refer to any one of the two categories we have listed.
 Cannabinoids needn’t be complicated or tedious; they have been part of the evolution of our endocannabinoid system for millions of years.
 With a greater scope of research, the world of cannabinoids and their receptors can be a rich and rewarding one.